Kkobarii/Astro-API/README.md

 - Create an `.env` file with `cp .env.example .env`
   - No need to change anything actually
 - You can setup it by yourself or **just run `npm run setup`**
+- **Pro tip**: If you want to edit anything, after work just run prettier for example with `prettier --write .` or with `npx prettier --write .` so everyting will be nicely formatted 😊

 ### Backend